 Here is a comparison of outputs from each method:

 As you can see, the diffusion model’s outputs are better and more realistic.
-The GAN outputs have visible artifacts, and neighboring buildings are not modeled as realistically as well.
+The GAN outputs have visible unrealistic artifacts, and neighboring buildings are not modeled as realistically as well.

-Frechet inception distance
+Using the Frechet inception distance to measure realism

 (* Each model was trained for seven days on an NVIDIA A100 GPU.)